P. Leigh O'DellShareholder | Medical Devices and Drugs

 Leigh earned a degree in Accounting from Auburn University in 1990.
 She graduated from law school at the University of Alabama School of Law, in 1993.
 While in law school, Leigh served as Managing Editor of the Alabama Law Review and received the Dallas Sands Outstanding Senior Award.
 Following law school, Leigh had the honor of serving as a law clerk for the late Honorable Ira DeMent, United States District Judge for the Middle District of Alabama.

 She is a member of the Alabama Trial Lawyers Association, Montgomery County Trial Lawyers Association, American Bar Association and Christian Legal Society.
 Leigh also was selected for inclusion on the Best Lawyers in America list.
+In 2013, Leigh was selected as Beasley Allen's Mass Torts Section Lawyer of the Year.

 Leigh is originally from Prattville, Alabama.
 The daughter of the late Billy O'Dell and Beverly O'Dell Malone, Leigh enjoys spending time with her large family, reading, tennis, as well as participating in other sporting activities.